 Are there any hidden costs?

 Neither Candid nor ClearCorrect has a whole lot of hidden costs.
 There will be costs if you lose an aligner, but that’s an added expense that you can prevent.
 One cost you might not be expecting is post-treatment retainers.
-Candid offers the first set for free, but ClearCorrect’s retainer cost will depend on your individual provider.
+They’re an important part of your post-treatment care.
+Retainers are durable, but not indestructible; you’ll need to replace them about every 6 months.

 Are at-home aligners as effective as in-office treatment?